 - Medical terminology

-Associate of Science in Psychiatric Technician
+Associate of Science in Psychiatric Technology

 Some community colleges offering associate's degree programs for psychiatric technicians require incoming students to complete certain courses before they begin the program.
 These often include introductory courses in psychology and anatomy.
-Students must also have a high school diploma and CPR certification.

 Associate's degree programs for aspiring psychiatric aides and assistants should prepare students for hands-on, clinical experience and licensure examinations.
 Some courses commonly found in such a program might include:

-- Introduction to psychiatric technician
+- Introduction to psychiatric technology

 - Nursing medical-surgical patients